 - Supply Fragmentation: The majority of experienced, credentialed medical transportation providers in the market are small organizations that have on average 7 or 8 vehicles and service a few local contracts.
 In Philadelphia alone, there are over 40 NEMT providers and hospitals on average contract with two to four different providers for their patient transportation needs.
 As a result, relationship silos exist, forcing a highly inefficient hub-and-spoke request and return model for the providers.

 - No Direct Quality of Control: For requestors of such service, factors of differentiation between companies have become more difficult to recognize.
 Just as one may not be able to easily differentiate between two competing taxi companies, so too is the case for most medical transportation providers.
 This means that the highest-quality providers are not recognized as such.

-RoundTrip addresses each of these industry hurdles through its digital, on-demand trip scheduling platform.
+Roundtrip addresses each of these industry hurdles through its digital, on-demand trip scheduling platform.
 Care managers can schedule trips in minutes and monitor them in real time.
-RoundTrip dispatches each trip to a network of credentialed medical transportation providers who are able to increase their efficiency and service more facilities.
-Most importantly, RoundTrip’s feedback system realigns driver incentives with patients and focuses on increasing transparency and accountability, leaving everyone a winner.
+Roundtrip dispatches each trip to a network of credentialed medical transportation providers who can increase their efficiency and service more facilities.
+Most importantly, Roundtrip’s feedback system realigns driver incentives with patients and focuses on increasing transparency and accountability, leaving everyone a winner.